One direction: Brexit-hit pound facing gravity of parity

 As demand for these options has surged, market-making banks have sharply hiked the cost of three-month-expiry implied volatility options, even though the contract does not yet roll to Oct.
 31.

-Three-month implied volatility, bid at five-year lows around 6 vols in April, has spiked almost 2 vols in the past 10 days to around 8.1 vol -- a 25% price increase.
+Three-month implied volatility, bid at five-year lows around 6 vols in April, has spiked four vols this month to over 10 vols -- a 66% price increase.

 "Pound volatility is picking up but is very cheap compared to the highs of last December and should keep moving higher," Nomura strategists told clients.